General Policies and Procedures

 To obtain the full benefit of our instructional program, students are expected to attend school regularly and to arrive on time.
 Daily attendance is taken in each classroom by a teacher.
 Poor attendance or excessive tardiness results in a loss of continuity and may affect your child’s performance.

-Please notify the school if your child will be absent.
-Parents will be contacted via telephone by 10:00 a.m. if the office has not been notified of the child’s absence or tardy.
-Each child’s arrival and dismissal (sign in/sign out) will be recorded on a daily basis by a staff member.
+Parents must notify the school if their child will be absent.
+Parents will be contacted via telephone by 10:00 a.m. if the office has not been notified of the child’s absence or tardiness.
+Each child’s arrival and dismissal (sign in/sign out) will be recorded on an attendance log on a daily basis by a staff member.
 Students who miss more than 20 days of school during the year will be considered excessively absent.
 The Attendance Policy Form must be signed for all VPK students at the end of each month.
 It is very important that you keep all information in your child’s application up to date at all times.

 Authorization of Pick Up